bugnano/frigame_docs/source/api_reference/control.rst

 Game Control
 ============

+.. attribute:: friGame.REFRESH_RATE

+    The constant that represents the game refresh rate expressed in milliseconds.
+    Any parameter in the game that makes use of milliseconds (for example animation frame rate or callback call rate) is rounded to a multiple of this constant.

+    Currently it is defined as **1000 / 60**

+    .. versionadded:: 2.1.0

-.. function:: friGame.startGame([callback[, rate]])
+.. function:: friGame.startGame([callback])

     This function will prepare the game to be started by pre-loading the resources and will start the main loop.
     If a function is given as a parameter it will be called once everything is loaded.

+    .. versionchanged:: 2.1.0
+        It is not possible to change the refresh rate of the game

     :param callback: The function to call
-    :param rate: An integer representing the refresh rate of the game in milliseconds (default: 30)

     :returns: The friGame object